lsund/beginning-clojure/beginning-clojure/src/slides.md

 <!---

-Clojure is based on a couple of ideas.

-The core idea of clojure is simplicity.
+"A language that doesn't affect the way you think about programming is not worth knowing.”
+- Alan Perlis

+Why do we have clojure?

+The core idea of clojure is simplicity, and that a lot of the complexity that we have in modern software development is kind of accidental and a product of our own disability to understand the world.
+Hence, Clojure is here to rescue.

 The idea is to leave out the elements in programming that are complex, and replace them with simple things.
-Essentially, it comes down the idea that data itself is simple, and that OO and staic types are examples of things that we humans have wrapped data in to make not-simple.
+Without being very specific, it comes down the idea that data itself is simple, and any kind of wrappers around data is not simple.
 Ideomatic clojure uses constructs that deal directly with data, like pure functions and immutable key-value maps.

 But clojure won't force you to only write pure functions or use mathematical abstractions.
-A clojure programmer just wants to get his job done, without enforced restrictions.
-That doesn't mean that you just can jump in and code.
-Clojure encourages the thinking and process, and lays the responsibility on the programmer to chose when it's suitable to the right thing.
+A clojure programmer has a different degree of freedom in comparison to a haskell programmer.
+Clojure is opinionated sure, but the language itself does not force you to design your interfaces in any particular way.
+This freedom usually means that you have to do some planning up front, and can't jump in and code directly.
+Clojure encourages thinking and responsibility on the individual programmer.

-For example, you can opt-in to using type contracts with Clojure.Spec whenever you feel it's necessary.
-If you want to use monads as a concept - fine, just implement that interface.
+For example, clojure does not have types, but you can use Clojure.Spec to opt in to a type contract at any point you feel like.
+If you really want to use monads in clojure - sure.
+You just have to implement that interface.
+However, nobody is going to tell you to learn monads in order to use clojure to its full magnitude.

-Why is this good to not enforce things?
-Because in the real world real world, or at least the kind of programs which clojure targets are:
+Rich Hickey speaks about why enforcing things on a language level is a bad idea.
+In the real world, he says, programs are:

-Non-elegant.
+1. Non-elegant.
-Run continuously.
+2. Run continuously over an extended period of time.
-Deal with real world irregularity.
+3. Deal with real world irregularity.
-Interact with other systems.
+4. Interact with other systems.
-Interact with humans.
+5. Interact with humans.
-Remain in use for a long time.
+6. Remain in use for a long time.

 I'll return to this in a while.
+For now, lets cover the other ideas on which clojure is built on.

-Another idea clojure is based on is simplicity, which I think is a great idea.
-If clojure had it's own runtime, clojurescript probably wouldn't be a thing, and we wouldn't get the feel for how awesome clojurescript is on developing UI's.
-But the central thing in this is the .cljc.
-For anyone that doesn't know, the cljc extension allows you to write a single source file that acts like clojure or clojurescript code, depending on the context it was run.
+The second idea is that clojure is a hosted language, meaning it does not have it's own runtime.
+Who knows how many clojure-variants have existed that never got to see the light of day because their creators couldn't create efficient compilers.
+Due to the fact that clojure is a hosted language, the creators of clojure(script) basically just had to write a library for the respective environments.
+A practical implication of this is the .cljc extension.
+For anyone that doesn't know, the cljc extension allows you to write a single source file that acts like any clojure code independent on the runtime environment.
+You can thus reuse all your sources for clojure in clojurescript for example.
 This is how I think programming will be done in the future.
-Write once, run on any host.
-This concept is also a great thing for the FP community because it allows you to "sneak" clojure(script) code into production with less problems.
+Write once, run on any compiler.

-The third clojure idea is that it is a lisp.
+A third clojure idea is that it is a lisp.
 Code is data, or more conceptually easy to understand (I think) data is code.
-There is little distinction.
-The simplest way to describe my experince with this was the realization that there is no syntax.
+No distinction.
+When this clicked for me was when I understood that clojure doesn't have syntax.
 You don't edit lines of code in some ascii-textfile that magically gets compiled and run depending on semantics you can't influence.
 You edit things inside brackets, which denote real datastructures.
 There is nothing to learn.
 No special JSX syntax, no magic.
 Just you and your data.
+There is obviously more to this but let's talk a little bit about haskell.

 -->